WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 * `int getStackAmount()` - Returns the [stacky zoom] amount
   * If this is 0, the feature is disabled or it is first stack

-##### WeaponShootEvent
+##### WeaponHeldEvent
-This event is called right after the projectile launches.
-This event is called for each projectile (So for shotguns, this can be called multiple times for every shot).

-* `ICustomProjectile getProjectile()` - Gets the nonnull fired projectile
+This event is called whenever an entity "holds" a weapon.
+A weapon can be held if it is put in the mainhand/offhand through an open `PlayerInventory`, if a player swaps hands, if a weapon is picked up into the main hand, or if they swap hotbar slots to a weapon.

+* `boolean isCancelled()` - Returns true if this event has been cancelled
-* `void setProjectile(ICustomProjectile projectile)` - Sets the nonnull fired projectile
+* `void setCancelled(boolean)` - Sets the cancellation state of this event
-  * This causes WeaponMechanics to forget about the previous projectile and instead fire this projectile
+* `int getSlot()` - Gets the inventory slot the weapon is in

+##### WeaponPickupEvent
+This event is called when a weapon is added to any slot in a player's inventory either by picking up the item from the ground, or by getting the item from command.

+* `Item getItem()` - Gets the nullable item entity picked up from the ground
+  * If the weapon was picked up off of the ground, this will not be null

 ## Config Serialization
 The config files are all loaded into 1 `me.deecaad.core.file.Configuration`.